Doping in chess

-Doping in chess involves the use of performance-enhancing substances in the game of chess, particularly in a professional competitive context.
+Doping in chess involves the use of performance-enhancing substances in the game of chess, especially in a professional competitive context.
 Whether such drugs can actually be used to enhance performance in chess had been the subject of considerable debate and controversy until it was proven in a 2017 study.
 Drug tests are carried out in major International Chess Federation (FIDE) competitions such as the Chess Olympiads and World Chess Championships.

 History

 FIDE began implementing anti-doping tests at international competitions in the early 2000s in order to adhere to International Olympic Committee (IOC) and World Anti-Doping Agency (WADA) regulations.
 This was part of FIDE's campaign for the inclusion of chess at the Olympic Games.
 The first drug test at a FIDE chess event was in 2001, and WADA categorized chess as a "low risk sport".

 FIDE's drug test policy was met with significant criticism and protest.
 At the time, it was widely believed to be impossible to dope in chess.
 In 2002, Artur Yusopov and Robert Hübner both declined to participate in the 35th Chess Olympiad due to doping regulations, with Yusopov comparing the implementation of drug testing to the policies of Stalinism.
 Vasyl Ivanchuk refused to undergo a doping test at the 38th Chess Olympiad in 2008, resulting in him being banned from FIDE competitions for two years.
 His ban was ended early in 2009 when FIDE exonerated him of wrongdoing.
 Chess organizer Michael Atkins called the Ivanchuk situation "bureaucracy gone haywire", arguing that there was no evidence of drugs having any effects on chess performance.
 In 2014, chess grandmaster Gregory Serper wrote an article stating that "No one has ever been able to prove that a mythical chess-enhancing drug even exists".